Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- Goff's 256.1 passing yards per game in 10 matchups against the Seahawks are 17.6 more yards than his over/under in Sunday's game.
+- Goff averaged 256.1 passing yards per game in 10 matchups against the Seahawks, 17.6 yards more than his over/under for Sunday.

-- Goff threw a touchdown pass six times and multiple TDs in three of those outings against the Seahawks.
+- Goff threw a touchdown pass six times and multiple TDs in three of those contests against the Seahawks.

-- The 284.3 yards per game the Seahawks are allowing through the air makes them the NFL's 31st-ranked pass defense.
+- This week Goff will face the NFL's 31st-ranked pass defense (284.3 yards allowed per game).

-- The Seahawks' defense is ninth in the league, giving up 1.4 passing touchdowns per game.
+- At 1.4 passing TDs allowed per game, the Seahawks defense is ranked ninth in the league.

 Recent Performances